 The British Canoe Union (BCU) is the lead organisation supporting canoeing and kayaking in the UK.
 They have set up a grading system to help people assess which areas are suitable for their canoeing ability.
 In this article, we explain how the grading system is calculated and how you can be sure that you aren't putting yourself in unnecessary danger.

 As part of our dinghy insurance video series we talk about the excess you pay on your dinghy insurance policy, why it may increase with different activities and how to remain protected.
 Check out the video to find out more...

-It takes a certain type of bravery to get out on the water in cold conditions.
-Having myself rowed through several winter seasons I understand what it takes to drag yourself out of bed on those dark mornings and face the cold water, wind, rain and even snow!
+It takes a certain type of bravery to get out on the water in cold conditions and face the cold water, wind, rain and even snow!
 This guide looks at safety precautions to stay safe when out on the water, in winter.

 If you don't race at all we suggest that our Bronze cover would be most suitable for you as it provides cover for your dinghy without cover for racing events.
 It also has a lower premium.

 To make sure a trailer is secure whilst carrying your dinghy we ask you to ensure that a wheel clamp or hitch lock is fitted to the trailer whilst it is unattended.
 Not only does it help to deter theft of your dinghy and trailer, it also means your insurance will still be valid if the worst does happen.

 If you are using your kayak on white water then all you need to do is let us know.
 Whether you are setting up your policy online or over the phone, you will be given the option to choose white water cover.
 Similarly, if you would like to add this on mid way through your policy you are more than welcome to do so by giving the team a call.

 Towergate policies cover grades 1-5 defined by the British Canoe Union.
 To learn more about water grades read our guide to water grades.